 - If a candidate fails to schedule their own exam before the scheduling closing date, they acknowledge that CPA Australia will schedule an exam appointment on their behalf.
 CPA Australia will select the closest available exam appointment based on their residential address or may schedule an online proctored exam.
 The appointment may be in any exam format and on any day during the exam period.

-- Candidates applying for Special Consideration, as per the Special Consideration Policy, must do so before the advertised closing date.
+- The Special Consideration Policy forms part of the CPA Program Rules and Regulations.
+Candidates applying for Special Consideration, as per the Special Consideration Policy, must do so before the advertised closing date.
 Applications submitted after this date cannot be accepted.
 Only applications where all criteria and requirements for supporting documentation have been met will be considered by the Special Consideration Committee.
 For applications to be reviewed by the Special Consideration Committee, the candidate must have sat their exam and their scaled score must fall within the limited range below the pass mark.
 If a candidate receives a fail grade and their scaled score sits outside the limited range, their application will not be reviewed by the Special Consideration Committee and their result will not be considered for readjustment.

-- Candidates enrolled in a CPA Program subject are bound by the Academic Misconduct Policy.
+- The Academic Misconduct Policy forms part of the CPA Program Rules and Regulations.
 Integrity is a fundamental principle underpinning the profession.
 Actions by CPA Program candidates, whether members of CPA Australia or not, such as but not limited to plagiarism, cheating, collusion and any other conduct whereby the candidate has sought to obtain an unfair academic advantage are not permitted.
 These actions may be treated by CPA Australia as academic misconduct.
 Allegations of academic misconduct will be reviewed by CPA Australia's Programmes and Pathways Unit and the exam results may be withheld pending the outcome of a referral to CPA Australia's Professional Conduct Unit for investigation.
 Penalties include, but are not limited to, the following:

 - forfeiture of membership